These days, it seems as if you can insure just about anything. Your car, your house, your dog, your phone, and maybe even your hair?

 I assume a lot of individuals get homeowners insurance and mortgage insurance confused, and for good reason.

-They both sound pretty similar, but they really share nothing in common.
+They sound pretty similar, but don’t share much in common.

 Homeowners insurance is actually in place to protect YOU, the homeowner, from perils that exist and may cause damage and monetary loss.

-In other words, homeowners insurance serves the owner of the home, instead of the lender.
+In other words, homeowners insurance serves the owner of the home, not the lender.
 It also has nothing to do with your home loan, though there is some overlap.

 Technically, if you own your home outright, you don’t NEED to get homeowners insurance.
-But you’d be pretty foolish not to purchase it.
+But you’d be pretty foolish not to purchase it if your home has any significant value.

-Without it, you’d expose yourself to major financial risk, which clearly isn’t wise with insurance premiums being relatively cheap in the grand scheme of things.
+Without it, you could expose yourself to major financial risk, which clearly isn’t wise with insurance premiums relatively cheap in the grand scheme of things.

 And you certainly wouldn’t want to jeopardize your ability to make mortgage payments if all your money was caught up in home repairs.